aabbtree77/esp32-vpn/README.md

 - [Google IoT Core](https://news.ycombinator.com/item?id=32475298) is being retired.
 AWS IoT, ShellHub, RemoteIoT, DataPlicity, PiTunnel, SocketXP, Tunnel In, Zerynth Cloud Core...

-  "All your stupid ideals You've got your head in the clouds" - Depeche Mode, Useless, 1997
+  "All your stupid ideals <br>
+  You've got your head in the clouds" <br>
+  - Depeche Mode, Useless, 1997

 - Building a webapp to communicate with the ESP32 via the [HTTP(S)](https://randomnerdtutorials.com/control-esp32-esp8266-gpios-from-anywhere/).
-This is expensive and cumbersome, and the ESP32 is unlikely to be a reliable HTTP server/client.
+This is cumbersome and hosting costs.
+The ESP32 is unlikely to be a reliable HTTP server/client.
 Many new cloud services/CMSes/databases/VPNs do provide free hosting plans, but how long will they last and are they scalable?
 [Heroku](https://twitter.com/heroku/status/1562817050565054469) has no free plans anymore.

 - Remmina, Chrome Remote Desktop, TeamViewer, AnyDesk, RustDesk, Screego...
 Remmina demands port forwarding which is very limited and unreliable.
 "UbuntuDesk" with a solid NAT punching, please.